ofekido/ticTacToe/README.md

-# ticTacToe

 # Tic Tac Toe Battle

+Welcome to Tic Tac Toe Battle!!!!!!!!!

+Throughout history, two great rivals stood and sought a decision in their great battle.

+From the days of the Olympics in ancient Greece,
+And to the Pok Ta Pok competitions of the ancient Mayan tribe.

+These contests are for one purpose only, to determine who wins and who loses.

+Let's go back to the present day.

+Today the big decision will be made about the victory in the Tic Tac toe battle.
+Which of the opponents is going to win??

-Welcome to Tic Tac Toe Battle, an exciting game where you can engage in a battle of wits with your opponent!
+Tic Tac Toe is an exciting game where you can engage in a battle of wits with your opponent!
 This game is designed with an Ido & David Edition twist.

 ## Table of Contents